Early Season Ice and Ski Touring

 Neil Bryant called me as I made my way down from the midi exhausted after 2 days of Granite

 It was great to feel light and fit, I was nearly under 70kg and felt much better for it.
-I had been in the mountains loads with Neil and know he has got a good head and just loves ascent!
-The last slope up the Forbes Arete was brutal.
+I had been in the mountains loads with Neil and he just loves ascent!
+However the last slope up the Forbes Arete was brutal.

 We had both massively underestimated how gnarly it actually was!
 However it was good to be with someone who was comfortable moving fast over moderate exposed terrain.
 About

 half way he dropped his mountaineering axe.
 I was tied to someone who had no way of arresting.
-However he showed no signs of panic or weakness and if anything speeded up moving over slushy exposed snow arête with dizzying exposure was interesting but well protected and just added an extra challenge!
+However he showed no signs of panic or weakness, if anything moved faster over slushy exposed snow arête with dizzying exposure was interesting but well protected and just added an extra challenge!

 As the anxiety of the mountains subsided the usual phone calls from work requesting an early start quickened the pace.
 Arriving back at my flat before dark was great, and I even managed to have a beer in the garden before passing out.